andronedev/instats/README.md

 ## 🧐 About <a name = "about"></a>

-Un simple site pour avoir affichier des statistiques de votre compte instagram  Open Source
+Un simple site pour avoir affiché des statistiques de votre compte instagram Open Source

 ## 🎈 A faire <a name="todo"></a>

-- Ajout graphique
+- Ajout d'un graphique
 - Nombre de like au total
 - ...